Cross-Lingual Sentiment Quantification: Introduction

+This paper is about performing Cross-Lingual \emph{Sentiment} Quantification.
+Sentiment quantification~\cite{Esuli:2010fk} is the task of interest in all contexts in which the results of sentiment analysis are to be analyzed at the aggregate level.
+For instance, hardly anyone among those who perform sentiment analysis for Twitter data are interested in determining the sentiment conveyed by a single tweet; in most such applications, figuring out \emph{the percentage} of tweets that exhibit a certain sentiment is the real goal, which shows that quantification (and not classification) should be the task to focus on~\cite{Gao:2016uq}.
+This paper adds cross-linguality to the picture, thus addressing those application contexts characterized by the absence of training data for the ``target'' language of interest, and the presence of training data for a different ``source'' language.
+Everything we say in this paper straightforwardly extends to dealing with the simultaneous presence of several source languages and/or several target languages.

-In principle, quantification can be trivially solved via classification, i.e., by training a classifier $h$ using training data labelled according to $\mathcal{C}$, classifying the unlabelled data in $D$ via $h$, and counting, for each $c\in\mathcal{C}$, how many items in $D$ have been attributed to $c$ (the ``classify and count'' method).
-However, research has conclusively shown (see e.g., \cite{Bella:2010kx,Esuli:2018rm,Forman:2008kx}) that this approach leads to suboptimal quantification accuracy.
+In principle, quantification can be straightforwardly solved via classification, i.e., by training a classifier $h$ using training data labelled according to $\mathcal{C}$, classifying the unlabelled data in $D$ via $h$, and counting, for each $c\in\mathcal{C}$, how many items in $D$ have been attributed to $c$ (the ``classify and count'' method).
+However, research has conclusively shown~\cite{Barranquero:2015fr,Bella:2010kx,Esuli:2018rm,Forman:2008kx} that this approach leads to suboptimal quantification accuracy.
+To see this consider that a binary classifier $h_{1}$ for which $\FP=20$ and $\FN=20$ ($\FP$ and $\FN$ standing for the ``false positives'' and ``false negatives'', respectively, that it has generated on a given dataset) is worse, in terms of classification accuracy, than a classifier $h_{2}$ for which, on the same dataset, $\FP=18$ and $\FN=20$.
+However, $h_{1}$ is intuitively a better binary quantifier than $h_{2}$; indeed, $h_{1}$ is a perfect quantifier, since $\FP$ and $\FN$ are equal and thus, when it comes to class frequency estimation, compensate each other, so that the distribution of the test items across the class and its complement is estimated perfectly.
+Since classification and quantification pursue different goals, quantification should be tackled as a task of its own, using different evaluation measures and, as a result, different learning algorithms.